projectkrang/foia-hub/VagrantREADME.md

 You can then access the site from your web browser by going to http://192.168.19.61:8000/

-To halt Vagrant
+To suspend Vagrant
 ```
-vagrant halt
+vagrant suspend
 ```